Chapter 44 : Goosebumps

 “So, since it seems like you guys know as much as we do, if not more,” he ventured carefully, voice even.
 “Why don’t you start?”

-“Well, the minute we read about the Sword going missing in the papers, we knew you couldn’t be guilty,” Dom said matter-of-factly, flicking her glossy hair behind her shoulder.
+“Well, the minute we read about the Sword going missing in the papers, we knew you couldn’t be guilty,” Dom began matter-of-factly, flicking her glossy hair behind her shoulder.
 The movement was so familiar, so Dom, that it made my chest ache.

 “Yeah.”
 Dom nodded firmly, swiveling to stare me down.
 “Like remember when you turned in that library book late — ?”